yakout/yakout.github.io/_posts/2018-03-26-lexical-analyzer-generator.md

-Assumptions
-* In the rules file the negative sign should be escaped e.g sign = \+ | \-
-That’s because how we handle the reserved keywords, for us the dash ‘-’ is reserved keyword to specify ranges like A-Z, and any keywords symbol should be escaped like +, *, = ..
+### Generated NFA

-This is the generated NFA for the above lexical rules (click on the image for full size)
+(click on the image for full size)
 <figure>
 	<a href="/assets/images/NFA.png"><img src="/assets/images/NFA.png"></a>
 </figure>

-This is the generated minimized DFA for the above lexical rules:
+### Generated minimized DFA
 <figure>
 	<a href="/assets/images/DFA.png"><img src="/assets/images/DFA.png"></a>
 </figure>

+## Assumptions
+* In the rules file the negative sign should be escaped e.g sign = \+ | \-
+That’s because how we handle the reserved keywords, for us the dash ‘-’ is reserved keyword to specify ranges like A-Z, and any keywords symbol should be escaped like +, *, = ..

+## Last Notes
+* This is a C++ project, and the source code will be public on github soon.
+* The visualization tool used is [Graphviz](http://graphviz.org/)

 ---